srl-labs/learn-srlinux/docs/ansible/collection/get.md

 ### jsonrpc_req_id

-<small>type: integer</small>
+<small>type: string</small>

-The `jsonrpc_req_id` value is an random integer that the module uses for the JSON-RPC request body.
+The `jsonrpc_req_id` value is a string identifier that the module uses for the JSON-RPC request.
 The value is used to match the request with the response when, for instance, checking the JSON-RPC server logs on the device.
+Its value is set to current UTC time.

 ### jsonrpc_version